 Da Yu and the Birth of the Chinese Civilisation

-Chinese civilisation is often said to have started with the founding of the Xia Dynasty (2070 BC to 1600 BC), based on archaeological findings at Erlitou in Yanshi, Henan Province, China, it is near the Lou and Yi River.
+Chinese civilisation is often said to have started with the founding of the Xia Dynasty (2070 BC to 1600 BC).
+Based on archaeological findings at Erlitou in Yanshi, Henan Province, China, it is near the Lou and Yi Rivers.

-During that time, societies started to organise themselves into a state, people moved into the city, and multiple ethnic groups merged into a single dynastic identity.
+During that time, societies began to organise themselves into a state, people moved into cities, and multiple ethnic groups merged into a single dynastic identity.

 And it all started with the Great Flood.